DavidCEllis/PrefabClasses/readme.md

-# PrefabClasses - Clueless cluegen #
+# PrefabClasses - Python Class Boilerplate Generator  #

-Class boilerplate generator.
+Writes the class boilerplate code so you don't have to.
 Yet another variation on attrs/dataclasses.

+Either written lazily when you first access the methods or eagerly when the class is compiled into a .pyc.

 # Why are you remaking this again? #